Alerion-SuperMileage-UL/ALER-ION-open-source-fuel-cell/README.md

 In 2025, the project of a self-made hydrogen PEM fuel cell was born.
 With the spirit of sharing knowledge and helping others develop this technology, all the relevant design files are release as an open-source project.

+This is a PEM open cathode fuel cell.

 DISCLAIMER: (...)

+# Stack general design
+...

 # CAD files
 (...)